 There are review questions at the end of modules 1 and 2.
 These review questions will provide you with an opportunity to apply the knowledge and skills presented in these modules.
 There is a quiz at the end of module 3.
 In addition, some modules contain practice exercises to help you better understand the material.

-be taken by itself, or as part of the New Public Health Administrators (NPHA) Curriculum.
+This course may be taken by itself, or as part of the New Public Health Administrators (NPHA) Curriculum.

-public health practitioners who do not have significant knowledge or experience in the field of epidemiology.
+Public health practitioners who do not have significant knowledge or experience in the field of epidemiology.